-E minor chord for guitar in different forms, both open and barre chords.
+E minor chord for guitar with diagrams, fingerings and notes.

 Em - C - D - G

-The primary chords that sound good to combine with Em in chord progressions are: G, Am, Bm, C, D.
+The primary chords to combine with Em in chord progressions are: G, Am, Bm, C, D.

 Secondary chords are among many others: Cmaj7, D7, Gmaj7, Am7, B7.